duxsco/gentoo-installation/README.md

 - More disks can be used (see: `man mkfs.btrfs | sed -n '/^PROFILES$/,/^[[:space:]]*└/p'`).
 RAID 10 is only available to setups with an even number of disks.

-On LUKS encrypted disks except for the `rescue` partition where the SystemRescueCD files are located, LUKS passphrase slots are set as follows:
+On the `rescue` partition, LUKS key slots are set as follows:
-  - 0: Keyfile (stored in initramfs to unlock `system` and `swap` partitions without interaction)
-  - 1: Master password (fallback password for emergency)
-  - 2: Boot password
+  - 0: Rescue password
-    - shorter than "master", but still secure
-    - keyboard layout independent (QWERTY vs QWERTZ)
-    - used during boot to unlock `boot` partition via GRUB's password prompt

-On the `rescue` partition, LUKS passphrase slots are set as follows:
+On all other LUKS volumes, LUKS key slots are set as follows:
-  - 0: Keyfile
-  - 1: Rescue password
+  - 0: Fallback password for emergency
+  - 1: TPM 2.0 or Tang pin to automatically unlock with Clevis

 The following steps are basically those in [the official Gentoo Linux installation handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation) with some customisations added.